bparanj/crystal/security/linux/loopback-device.md

 ### What is a Loopback Device?

 A **loopback device** in computer networking and storage is a virtual device that emulates a real device.
-It is used primarily for testing and development purposes.
-There are two main types of loopback devices: network loopback devices and loopback block devices.
+It is used for testing and development purposes.
+There are two types of loopback devices:

+- Network loopback devices
+- Loopback block devices

 ### Network Loopback Device: